Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 How do you dry a wet basement?
 By stopping water at the point where it enters the structure.

 Since most basements flood from the wall-floor joint, one of the most common ways to stop the flooding is to install a perimeter drainage system along the edge of the basement floor.
 This would collect the water and direct it to a sump pump, which would then discharge it out of your home.

 However, at TC Hafford Basement Systems, we have an approach to solving water problems of all types.
 Our solutions cover all surfaces of the basement, including the foundation walls, basement floors, and even wet crawl spaces.

-Our company offers free basement waterproofing estimates from experienced contractors in Maine, including Portland, Bangor, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Gorham, Windham, Sanford and many areas nearby.
+Our company offers free basement waterproofing estimates from experienced contractors in Maine, including Portland, Bangor, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Yarmouth, Windham, Sanford and many areas nearby.
 Contact us today to get started!